Music of Superman: Film Score Monthly

 February 29, 2008: part of Superman: The Music (1978-1988) 8-CD set from Film Score Monthly.

 Alexander Courage completed a 100-minute score for a version of Superman IV: The Quest for Peace that ran over two hours.
 As a result of negative audience response to the preview, the picture was cut down to a length of 89 minutes for U.S. release.
 At the urging of visual effects supervisor Harrison Ellenshaw, two action scenes were reinstated for the international version, which ran 92 minutes and was later shown on U.S. television.
 As a result of this cutting of running time, much of the music was not heard and "Jeremy's Theme" in particular was virtually undetectable in the final version.

 Although an album release for Superman IV: The Quest for Peace was produced in 1987, it was aborted when the film was shortened.
 As with Superman III, it was to contain several songs (by Paul Fishman of Re-Flex) and a small sampling of the score by Alexander Courage (adapting John Williams' themes).
 In 2008, the 8-CD box set Superman: The Music (1978-1988) premiered the entire score for Superman IV: The Quest for Peace as composed for the long version of the film.
 Also included were all of Paul Fishman's songs created for the deleted Metro Club disco and other scenes in the film.
 Tracks in italics were intended to be released on the cancelled soundtrack album (Jerry Lee Lewis's "Whole Lotta Shakin' Going On", heard in the film, would also have been included).

 La-La Land Records re-released the complete soundtrack, with identical track listing, in 2018 as a stand-alone 2-CD set.

 Superman Returns

-The score was composed by John Ottman.
-Director Bryan Singer originally wanted John Williams to score the film, but Williams declined due to working on Star Wars: Episode III - Revenge of the Sith at the time; he had also turned down an offer to score Richard Donner's version of Superman II for the same reason.
+The score was composed by John Ottman, conducted by Damon Intrabartolo, with orchestrations provided by Ottman, Intrabartolo, Rick Giovinazzo, Kevin Kliesch, Frank Macchia, Lior Rosner, Jeffrey Schindler and John Ashton Thomas and was performed by the Hollywood Studio Symphony.
+Director Bryan Singer originally wanted John Williams to score the film, but Williams declined due to working on Star Wars: Episode III – Revenge of the Sith at the time; he had also turned down an offer to score Richard Donner's version of Superman II for the same reason.